Squantor/libMcuExamples/examples/LPC812_sct_example/README.md

 * ```simple_pwm``` demonstrating a pwm generator that increments step by step by a systick event, uses a 16bit timer
 * ```center_pwm``` demonstrating a pwm generator that uses a up/down counter to center the pwm, incremented step by step by a systick event, uses a 16 bit timer
 * ```2chan_pwm``` demonstrating a two channel PWM generator and switching between those depending on an external input, this external input is periodically turned on ad off by another pin.
 See the required hardware for pinning.
+* ```deadtime_pwm``` demonstrating a two channel PWM generator with deadtime, output disable and update reload registers while the timer is running.
 ## Hardware
 The following hardware was used:
 * [Black Magic Probe](https://github.com/blacksphere/blackmagic/wiki)